Alibaba-NLP/ACE/resources/docs/named_entity_recognition.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --config config/conll_03_english.yaml --parse --target_dir $dir --keep_order
 ```
-Note that you may need to preprocess your file with the dummy tags, please check #12 for more details.
+Note that you may need to preprocess your file with the dummy tags, please check this [issue](https://github.com/Alibaba-NLP/ACE/issues/12) for more details.

 ---